DonTseTse/bash_commons/README.md

   The only restriction is that an external message definition array variable can't have the names *stderr* or *status*.
 It's implemented this way in the git handling get_git_repository().
 - extend git handling with other git operations
-- extend installer tools to support other package managers
+- extend installer tools to detect/support other package managers